- Good looks

 2019 Chevrolet Malibu

-So far, the feds have only rated the 2019 Malibu Premier with its 2.0-liter turbo-4.
+The 2019 Malibu Premier earns lower figures with its 2.0-liter turbo-4.
 At 22 mpg city, 32 highway, 26 combined, it’s fairly economical for a 250-hp sedan.
 However, the Malibu Premier uses costly premium fuel.